I never thought I’d jump on board the freezer meal prep train, but here we are!

 This meal works best on the stove.
 Thaw the chicken out for a bit before cooking for best results.

 - Preheat a non-stick skillet over medium heat.
-Add the olive oil, followed by the marinate chicken.
+Add the olive oil, followed by the marinated chicken.
 Cook the chicken for 10-12 minutes over medium heat, rotating the pieces often.

 - When the chicken is cooked, add in the remaining ingredients and simmer for 15 minutes.
 Meanwhile, prepare the rice and/or naan.